 6–8 heads garlic, cloves separated, peeled, and minced in a food processor

 2 teaspoons salt

-Process the garlic to a paste consistency in a food processor.
+Process the garlic and the salt to a paste consistency in a food processor.
 This paste has a sticky, thick gooey consistency.
-Sprinkle in the salt.
 You won’t see a release of brine, in fact you won’t really see a change.
 Don’t worry—it will work.

 Top the ferment with a quart-sized ziplock bag.
 Press the plastic down onto the top of the ferment, and then fill it with water and seal.
 This will act as both follower and weight.
 Set aside out of direct sunlight in a cool spot (55 to 75°F), for 14 to 21 days.

 While you monitor this ferment watch for air pockets.
 While there isn’t much lift action by the CO2 there is some, you will want to press down as needed.
 We have found that sometimes you can get a bitter, or even chemical flavor which seems to be a result of the trapped CO2 pockets.
 If you find this has happened stir the paste, press down, and allow it to ferment a few more days.
 It will right itself.
 If it still tastes bitter.
 Again stir the paste, this time place in fridge for a week and the undesirable flavor will dissipate.

 Test the ferment on day 14.
 It's ready when the garlic is milder than when it’s raw, and has a mild acidity.

 Tighten the lid and store in the fridge.
 This ferment will keep refrigerated for a year, though you will use it up much sooner than that.